isomerpages/enterprisesg-cpso/news-and-media/media-releases/_posts/2019-10-08-ipassion-group-fined-50000-for-affixing-safety-marks-on-unregistered-charging-adaptors-and-selling-them.md

 * Approach the supplier to replace any faulty adaptor and avoid repairing it on your own.

 6\.
-Consumers can report product safety issues to Enterprise Singapore at 1800 773 3163 or <consumerprotection@enterprisesg.gov.sg>.
-For consumer safety tips, visit www.enterprisesg.gov.sg/safety-tips.
-For information on registration of Controlled Goods, suppliers can visit www.enterprisesg.gov.sg/cpsr.
+Consumers can report product safety issues to Enterprise Singapore at 1800 773 3163 or https://consumerprotection@enterprisesg.gov.sg.
+For consumer safety tips, visit https://www.enterprisesg.gov.sg/safety-tips.
+For information on registration of Controlled Goods, suppliers can visit https://www.enterprisesg.gov.sg/cpsr.

 Annex 1: [About the SAFETY Mark](/news-and-media/media-releases/2019-10-08-annex-1-about-the-safety-mark.pdf.pdf)